 I’ve accumulated lots of random, bad advice over the years about hair removal, and I’d be willing to bet I’m in good company.
 “Don’t shave above the knee.”
 “If you pluck one gray hair, two more will grow back.”
 “If you shave your face, you’ll get stubble like a man.”
 Sounds familiar, right?
 But, guess what, ladies: all this is rubbish!
 Go ahead, shave above your knees.
 If you have any grays, pluck whichever ones you want.
-And, yes, by all means, shave your face.
+And, yes, by all means, definitely, women, shave your face.
 WHAT???

-Please know, your hair will not grow back thicker, darker or scarier.
+Please know, your hair will NOT grow back thicker, darker or scarier.
 But, once all those little blonde hairs are gone, you will most likely be thinking, “Why haven’t I done this earlier!”
 And, those with a mustache?
-Dermaplane it off.
+Shave it off.
 No more wax or yucky smelly hair removal foam.
 Does this leave you wondering WHY these hairs don’t grow back thicker?
 In a nutshell, here’s what I found out after talking to several beauty pals and, of course, endless online research:

 The fine, translucent hair on your face is vellous hair and is found on your face, chest and back (ladies).
 This is totally different from terminal hair, which is far coarser and grows on your head, underarms, pubic area and brows.
 Because vellous hair is so fine and different from terminal hair, cutting it does not make it grow in thicker or feel stubbly afterward.
 Men’s facial hair is terminal hair, ours is vellous.

 Here are two razors we suggest using for shaving your face at home:

 Around here, we don’t keep secrets like big-time models do.
 We think we all deserve the inside track to beautiful skin.
 Shave away!